2022 North Indian Ocean cyclone season: Severe Cyclonic Storm Mandous

 The Indian Meteorological Department issued a bulletin stating that a tropical depression had formed in the Bay of Bengal and was designated BOB 09.
 The JTWC, released a TCFA on the system, stating that it could intensify further, because of very warm waters and low to moderate wind shear, designating it Invest 96B.
 A day later, both the JTWC and IMD classified this low pressure as a "cyclonic storm" and it was named Mandous.
+(Note: The name Mandous (Arabic: مندوس, [manduːs]) was contributed by the United Arab Emirates and refers to wooden chests used to hold valuables in Arabic.)
 Mandous continued tracking westward, attaining wind speeds of 95 km/h, thus strengthening into a Severe Cyclonic Storm.
 As it continued tracking westward, land interaction caused in to fall to Cyclonic Storm intensity.
 It later made landfall around Chennai, India as a Deep Depression.
 It fell to Depression intensity and later degenerated into a remnant low.

 In Chennai, about 200 trees were uprooted due to Cyclone Mandous.
 Damage in Anantapur was Rs45 million (US$550 thousand).
 Four people died Tamil Nadu from heavy rains.
 Five fishermen went missing off the coast of Sri Lanka due to the storm.
 Mandous caused nine deaths in total; four in Tamil Nadu and five in Sri Lanka.